Skip to Main Content

 80% of Metro Tucson's visitors visit downtown (Visit Tucson)

-All private properties located in the BID are subject to an annual assessment from the Pima County Assessor's Office.
-Government-owned properties are not subject to an annual assessment, however the City of Tucson (through the Enhanced Services Agreement), Pima County and Rio Nuevo all contribute in lieu of what they normally would be assessed if their properties were privately owned.
-DTP Staff and Board raise additional funding through generous sponsors and partners.
+As mentioned above, private properties located in the BID pay a special assessment on their property tax bill based on the annual assessment formula.
+Government-owned properties are exempt from paying an annual assessment, however the City of Tucson (through the Enhanced Services Agreement), Pima County and Rio Nuevo all contribute in lieu of what they normally would be assessed if their properties were privately owned.
+The DTP President & CEO raises additional funding through generous sponsors and partners.

 Thank You to our Funding Partners